AdobeDocs/campaign-standard-learn.en/help/tutorial-push-notifications-android/register-mobile-extensions.md

 ---
 # Step 3 - Register Extensions with your mobile app

-In this part we will add the code to register the User Profile, Identity, Lifecycle and Signal extensions.
-These extensions are part of [[!UICONTROL Mobile Core Extensions]](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core).
-We will also need to register the Adobe Campaign Standard extension as shown in the code below.
+In this part, we add the code to register the User Profile, Identity, Lifecycle, and Signal extensions.
+We must also register the Adobe Campaign Standard extension as shown in the code below.

 Open your project in [!DNL Android] studio.
 Delete the entire code in MainApp **except the first line which is your package statement**.